Art Arfons: Tragedy

 On October 16, 1971, while making an exhibition run at the Dallas International Motor Speedway in Lewisville, Texas, Arfons lost control of his radical jet-powered vehicle, resulting in the death of three people.
 IHRA staff members Robert John Kelsey (age 20) and Sean Pence (age 17) were struck and killed, along with WFAA (Dallas, Texas) news reporter, Gene Thomas (age 31), who was a passenger in the vehicle.
 Arfons' "Super Cyclops" was making its first run of the day in an attempt to pass the 300 mi/h mark.
 Near the end of the run, a tire burst as the parachutes deployed; it veered into a guard rail and crashed beyond the finish line.
 Thomas, a popular Dallas television reporter, was apparently thrown out of the vehicle when it rolled over.
 The vehicle was configured with the driver and passenger sitting on each side of a huge engine.
 Arfons sustained minor injuries.
 He was taken to Parkland Memorial Hospital in Dallas and released shortly afterward.
 The Dallas event was to be his last race.

 Award

-He was inducted into the Motorsports Hall of Fame of America and the International Drag Racing Hall of Fame (prior to 2005) "Hall of Fame Inductees", International Motorsports Hall of Fame, National Tractor Puller Association Hall of Fame, and the Summit County Sports Hall of Fame.
+Arfons was inducted into the Motorsports Hall of Fame of America and the International Drag Racing Hall of Fame (prior to 2005) "Hall of Fame Inductees", International Motorsports Hall of Fame, National Tractor Puller Association Hall of Fame, and the Summit County Sports Hall of Fame.
 He is a three time World Land Speed record holder.
 He held the Unlimited Drag Racing Record and was a champion Tractor Puller.